 - Acmena smithii Minor

-The Lily pilly is a fantastic Australian Native tree that is used widely as a screening plant and in topiary.
+The Lily pilly is a fantastic Australian Native tree used widely as a screening plant and in topiary.

 Commonly called the Willow Myrtle.
-A medium sized tree growing to around 12 m.
-A nice weeping habit with a spreading canopy.
-Tolerates dry conditions and with some additional water over the first few years is a reasonably fast growing tree.
+A medium-sized tree growing to around 12m.
+It has a nice weeping habit with a spreading canopy.
+Tolerates dry conditions and, with some additional water over the first few years, is a reasonably fast-growing tree.

 Prefers: Full sun.